JuliaLang/julia/doc/src/manual/code-loading.md

 This example map includes three different kinds of package locations:

 1. The private `Priv` package is "[vendored](https://stackoverflow.com/a/35109534/659248)" inside inside of `App` repository.
-2. The public `Priv` and `Zebra` packages are in the system depot, where packages installed and managed by the system administator live.
+2. The public `Priv` and `Zebra` packages are in the system depot, where packages installed and managed by the system administrator live.
 These are available to all users on the system.
 3. The `Pub` package is in the user depot, where packages installed by the user live.
 These are only available to the user who installed them.

 ### Package directories